eclipse-theia/theia-website/src/docs/user_ai.md

 The video below demonstrates the GitHub agent in action, embedded into a full workflow:

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/wX24lrQLS8Q?si=Xrha9b7wr1QEcenj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+#### GitHub Slash Commands

+Theia IDE provides dedicated slash commands for working with GitHub issues and pull requests directly from the chat.
+These commands are available for the Architect and Coder agents and allow them to delegate to the GitHub agent to retrieve comprehensive information about issues and pull requests before analyzing or implementing solutions.

+**`/analyze-gh-ticket <ticket-number>`** (Architect agent)

+This command retrieves all details about a GitHub issue, including the description, comments, and any referenced issues.
+The Architect agent then assesses whether the ticket can be solved by AI and either creates a detailed implementation plan or asks clarifying questions if the requirements are unclear.

+To use it, mention the Architect agent and type the command:
+> @Architect /analyze-gh-ticket 1234

+**`/fix-gh-ticket <ticket-number>`** (Coder agent)

+Similar to `/analyze-gh-ticket`, this command retrieves all issue details via the GitHub agent.
+Instead of creating a plan, the Coder agent directly implements the solution if the ticket is deemed implementable.
+If the requirements are ambiguous or information is missing, it will ask for clarification first.

+To use it, mention the Coder agent and type the command:
+> @Coder /fix-gh-ticket 1234

+**`/address-gh-review <pr-number>`** (Coder agent)

+This command retrieves all review comments from a pull request and categorizes them by type (code changes, style fixes, clarification questions, etc.).
+The Coder agent then either implements all safely addressable changes or asks for clarification on ambiguous comments before proceeding.

+To use it, mention the Coder agent and type the command:
+> @Coder /address-gh-review 5678

+These commands require the GitHub MCP server to be configured with a valid access token.
+If the server is not yet set up, the GitHub agent will guide you through the configuration process.

 ## Chat